aeliyasakeen/CNN-on-Cifar-100/README.md

 # CNN-on-Cifar-100
-CNN applied on Cifar-100 having 100 classes
+CNN applied on Cifar-100
+# Dataset
+loads dataset using keras datasets
+# Steps
+every step is are commented in .ipynb file.